qunitjs/qtap/ARCHITECTURE.md

   {"value":null}
   ```

-  This addresses all previous concerns, and seems to be the best as of 2025.
-The only downside is that it requires a bit more code to setup (find available port, and perform various HTTP requests).
+  This addresses all previous concerns, and seems to work best as of 2025.
+The only downside is that it requires more code to set up (find available port, and perform various HTTP requests).

   - https://webkit.org/blog/6900/webdriver-support-in-safari-10/
   - https://developer.apple.com/documentation/webkit/macos-webdriver-commands-for-safari-12-and-later